 - Ornithine – An amino acid found in dairy products and red meat.
 It can help reduce fatigue in prolonged exercise.

 - Theanine – Helps to reduce mental and physical stress.
-Also helps to increase the production of nitric oxide that can improve blood flow, and can help improve alertness, focus, attention, memory, mental task performance, and mood.
+It also helps to increase the production of nitric oxide.
+This helps improve blood flow, and can help improve alertness, focus, attention, memory, mental task performance, and mood.